DiscordEmbedOrg/discord-web-bridge/ReadMe.md

 Start Crossbar router.
 See ReadMe in crossbar folder.
 Start Discord bot.
 See ReadMe in bot folder.
-Start the web server.
+Start the web server/deploy the web clients.
 See ReadMe in webclient folder.

 ## TODOs